Everduin94/better-commits/readme.md

 All properties are optional, they can be removed from your configuration and will be replaced by the defaults at run-time.

 ### Defaults

+Any property can be removed from the config, it will be replaced by the default at run-time
+- See `.better-commits.json` in this repository as an example

 ```json
 {